One of the most challenging parts about a Walt Disney World vacation, for beginners and…

 Whenever the demand is low for vacations, Disney World has to offer deals to entice more guests to come and visit.
 It’s why usually in a normal year you can get a lower price during September and January, when there are fewer people wanting to go to Disney World, instead of December when demand is through the roof.

-Disney is also very much associated with being expensive, and even if people do want to take a vacation to get away and de-stress, they might instead opt for someplace closer and cheaper instead of Disney World.
+It’s true that Disney is very much associated with being expensive, and this has deterred some people to instead opt for someplace closer and cheaper instead of Disney World.